cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 ### labels

-Search for documents that have a specific label with the `labels` parameter.
+Search for documents that have a specific label (or hidden label) with the `labels` parameter.

 **Applicable on endpoints**